melezhik/outthentic/README.md

 ## Project

-Outhentic project is bunch of related stories.
+Outthentic project is bunch of related stories.
 Every project is _represented_ by a directory where all the stuff is placed at.

 Let's create a project to test a simple calculator application: